 Provided you use a legitimate, time-tested offshore sports betting site like those listed here, it is both legal and safe to wager on all things Super Bowl, including the hundreds of props available.
 As long as you’re at least 18 years of age (or 21 in states with defined gaming age minimums), you can sign up and bet on the big game quickly, conveniently, and comprehensively.

 Note: CT and WA residents are barred from gambling online, though these state laws are historically unenforced.
 You are advised to follow all local regulations, however.
 Additionally, no top-rated online sportsbook currently accepts new members from New Jersey, though this is a temporary issue that should be resolved soon.

 Current Super Bowl 56 Prop Bets

 The list of Super Bowl props grows every day as the title game approaches, so you’ll want to check your sportsbooks on a regular basis in the two weeks between the conference titles and the NFL championship.
-As of right now, this is a small selection of the SB 54 props you can expect to find at any top betting site:
+As of right now, there are no SB55 props to report but we'll add them as they become available.

 Types Of Super Bowl Props